Home

 collaborate with the family to develop whatever ceremonies they wish — including, but not limited to, funeral/memorial ceremonies

-generally support, and advocate for, the wishes of the death journeyer and their family throughout all of the pan-death stages [see 7 Stages on the Pan-Death Movement page]
+generally support, and advocate for, the wishes of the Death Journeyer and their family throughout all of the pan-death stages [see 7 Stages on the Pan-Death Movement page]

 (return to top)